CREATIVE REUSE AND A ONE-OF-A-KIND OUTDOOR LIVE MUSIC EXPERIENCE

 Each year, the Thrival team looks to host our outdoor live music experience in transformed spaces that will provide concert-goers with a brand new experience — one that will leave a lasting impression on each and every one of our attendees.
 We have previously hosted Thrival Music in the early development days of Bakery Square and in 2015, we moved down to Hazelwood along the Monongahela River to the former home of LTV Coke and 178-acres of remediated brownfield now known as Almono.

-In 2016, we're proud to partner with the Rivers of Steel National Heritage Area to host Thrival Music at the historic Carrie Furnaces.
+We're proud to partner with the Rivers of Steel National Heritage Area to host Thrival Music at the historic Carrie Furnaces.

 The History of Carrie Furnaces